RudraModi360/Agentry/docs/ui-usage.md

-# Scratchy UI Documentation
+# Agentry UI Documentation
 ## *The Modern Web Interface*

-For a more visual experience, Scratchy provides a local web server with a modern chat interface.
+For a more visual experience, Agentry provides a local web server with a modern chat interface.

 ### Running the Server